e-papanicolas/OOD-w-typescript/README.md

 This application is practice using object oriented design with TypeScript.

-Run `docker compose up --build` to get started with the Docker container.
+Run `docker compose up` to get started with the Docker container.
 This will manage installing all of the dependencies, starting the development server, and connecting to the database.

 ### Technologies